We worked with Jacqui Workman, the owner and managing director of KMB, to discuss the language choices that sales advisors should avoid.

 So, now that you know the sales language to avoid, what alternatives can you use?
 While we have listed a few ways to improve your sales words and phrases above, we have some more in-depth advice in our article: The Right Words and Phrases to Use on a Sales Call

-Thanks to Jacqui Crawley, the Owner and Managing Director of KMB, for her help in putting this article together.
+Thanks to Jacqui Workman, the Owner and Managing Director of KMB, for her help in putting this article together.